-- Gets to bed early on school nights; - Arrives at school on time and is picked up on time at the end of the day; - Is dressed according to the school dress code; - Completes assignments on time; and - Has lunch money or nutritional sack lunch every day.
+- Gets to bed early on school nights.

+- Arrives at school on time and is picked up on time at the end of the day.

+- Is dressed according to the school dress code.

+- Completes assignments on time; and

+- Has a sack lunch and drink every day.